 The Keystone Oaks School District provides for mentally gifted students using the conceptual framework of continuous progress and differentiation though the District's mainstream curriculum.
 Additionally, enrichment, acceleration and specialized study activities are provided to students as part of their gifted education program to address their unique needs.
-If you believe your school-age child may meet the criteria of mental giftedness and demonstrates a need for gifted education you may contact in writing your child's Building Principal or the Director of Pupil Services.
+If you believe your school-age child may meet the criteria of mental giftedness and demonstrates a need for gifted education you may contact in writing your child's Building Principal or the Assistant to the Superintendent for Student Services.